 About 60 staff members watched the first performance of Mindlab, which will run up to 22 November at TU Delft, on Monday morning.
 What did they think of the play about the lack of social safety?

-“Very heavy, but really fine and important at the same time.”
+“Very heavy, but beautiful and important at the same time.”
 After the Mindlab performance and discussions, Theda Olsder is talking to her I&IC colleague Caroline Kohlmann.
 “I feel very bad that I never noticed what was going on at I&IC,” says Olsder.
 “It made me want to work on social safety more.”
 It is what gave her the strength to come to the play, like Kohlmann, who leaves with mixed feelings.
 “On the one hand, it makes me feel uncomfortable but on the other hand, I feel encouraged to take action.”

 They were two of the 60 people who attended Mindlab’s first performance on Monday morning.
 The play about social safety in the academic world was produced by Theatermakers Radio Kootwijk and will be performed for TU Delft employees 12 times at the Lijm & Cultuur event venue up to 22 November.
 The objective is to present a collective experience that can ensure that the discussion about social safety continues after the performance.